 The end of the year is a time of reflection.
 We go through cycles of gratitude, fasting, celebrating, traveling, resting and hopefully forgiving.
 There’s closure and promise.
 The new year’s afoot!
 And there’s grabbing.
 Grabbing stuff.
 Accumulating things.
 Yet more

 There are pivotal times.
 This is one of them.
+Reiki provides much guidance for today.
 We’re all here together, no matter where we might be in the spectrum.
 Hurricane Harvey didn’t happen only in Texas.
 Fukushima wasn’t isolated.
-Now chemicals are burning in Houston.
-North Korea’s
+Now chemicals

 As I reported at the end of last year in Thankful for Thich Nhat Hanh, Thay (teacher) as he’s known suffered a severe brain hemorrhage.
 Thay’s Plum Village community has announced regular health updates since then.
 He’s been receiving medical attention